FabriceSalvaire/PyDVI/doc/sphinx/source/pk-format.rst

 dyn_f``.
 We have our definition of large run count values now, being all counts greater than ``(13
 - dyn_f) * 16 + dyn_f``.

-We can analyze our several dozen pixel files and determine an optimal value of ``dyn_f``, and use this value for all of the characters.
+We can analyse our several dozen pixel files and determine an optimal value of ``dyn_f``, and use this value for all of the characters.
 Unfortunately, values of ``dyn_f`` that pack small characters well tend to pack the large characters poorly, and values that pack large characters well are not efficient for the smaller characters.
 Thus, we choose the optimal ``dyn_f`` on a character basis,